BlackOverride/gmsv_commandmanager/README.md

 ## How it works

 the plugin hooks directly into the source engine's command system (ICvar/ConCommand) and manipulates:
-- command callbacks (to block execution)
 - command registration (to remove/restore commands)
 - command flags (to remove FCVAR_CHEAT requirements)

-everything is done at the engine level, so it's way more powerful than trying to hack around it with lua hooks.

 ## Installation